Saturday, July 19, 2025

 The paper authored by Armen Petrosyan and me which was initially published in Armenian (2023), is now available in Russian.

-The paper authored by Armen Petrosyan and me which was initially published in Armenian (2023), is now available in Russian.
-It is published in the journal of Institute for Linguistic studies of Russian Academy of Science located in Saint Petersburg.
-The paper includes some updates from recent publications.
-The English version will be available soon also
+The paper authored by Armen Petrosyan and myself, originally published in Armenian (2023), is now available in Russian.
+It has been published in the journal of the Institute for Linguistic Studies of the Russian Academy of Sciences, located in Saint Petersburg.
+The article includes several updates based on recent publications.
+An English version will also be available soon.

 ПРОБЛЕМА ПРОИСХОЖДЕНИЯ АРМЯН В СВЕТЕ ПОСЛЕДНИХ АРХЕОГЕНЕТИЧЕСКИХ ДАННЫХ